The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for an insightful and constructive report that helped to improve the manuscript.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing (GCS) for providing computing time on the GCS Supercomputer SuperMUC-NG at the Leibniz Supercomputing Centre (LRZ) in Garching, Germany, under project pn34mo.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility, with equipment funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 CH-A acknowledges support from the Excellence Cluster ORIGINS which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2094 – 390783311.
 VS and LH acknowledge support by the Simons Collaboration on “Learning the Universe”.
 LH is supported by NSF grant AST-1815978.
 SB is supported by the UK Research and Innovation (UKRI) Future Leaders Fellowship [grant number MR/V023381/1].